jhwa426/React-Portfolio/React-JS-Personal-Portfolio-Website-ver3/personal-website/README.md

 - How to implement font icons in React
 - How to create Styled-components
 - Move faster with intuitive React UI tools
 - MUI libraries offers a comprehensive suite of free UI tools to help you ship new features faster.
-Start with Material UI, our fully-loaded component library, or bring your own design system to our production-ready components.
+Start with Material UI, our fully-loaded component library, or bring your own design system to our production-ready components
 - How to create and implement contact form in React using EmailJS
 - Theme customisation button features (dark / light)
 - Responsive navigation bar